-Here’s the scoop on exactly how vinegar performs as a paint remover for every material at home.
+Here’s the scoop on how vinegar performs as a paint remover for every material at home.

 How Does Vinegar Work to Get Rid of Paint?